Shomen/ottoint-wp-email-sender/README.md

 # ottoint-wp-email-sender
-This plugin will send email automatically as per the trigger set.
+This Wordpress plugin will send email automatically as per the trigger set.